Skanthasishanth/exno1/README.md

 # Explanation

-Data cleaning is the process of preparing data for analysis by removing or modifying data that is incorrect ,incompleted , irrelevant , duplicated or improperly formatted.
-Data cleaning is not simply about erasing data ,but rather finding a way to maximize datasets accuracy without necessarily deleting the information.
+Data cleaning is the process of preparing data for analysis by removing or modifying data that is incorrect , incompleted , irrelevant , duplicated or improperly formatted.
+Data cleaning is not simply about erasing data , but rather finding a way to maximize datasets accuracy without necessarily deleting the information.
 An Outlier is a data item/object that deviates significantly from the rest of the (so-called normal) objects.
 Identifying outliers is important in statistics and data analysis because they can have a significant impact on the results of statistical analyses.

 # Algorithm
 STEP 1: Read the given Data